halvong/Django-Restful/README.md

 https://www.cdrf.co

 1. serializers - representation of JSON output (model -> serializer -> JSON):
-    1. class Meta has model and fields properties
+    A. class Meta has model and fields properties
-    2. Serializer attribute is a nested serializer of another model.
+    B. Serializer attribute is a nested serializer of another model.
        a.
 HyperlinkedModelSerializer - hyperlinked url.
        b.
 SlugRelatedField - specify name for related data
        c.
 Slugfield renders name of a field serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
           "description" field is chosen to display.
+    C. related field - pilot = serializers.SlugRelatedField(queryset=Pilot.objects.all(), slug_field='name')# Display pilot name
+       related json fields - pilot = PilotSerializer()

 2. models - representation of form POST
-    1. ForeignKey property: allows constraints and name rendering.
+    A. ForeignKey property: allows constraints and name rendering.
           a. foreign key is related data from other model.
-          b. related name is handler for parent model.
+          b. related name is handler is for parent serializer.
 Use SlugRelatedField on Serializer to display name.
           c. no related name in foreign key cannot be access from the parent model.
 /*
 We also have to pay special attention to the relationships between the different models when we